 Keep your family and business safe

-- If you see damage to the lines or if your tank has shifted position, turn off the main gas supply valve to your tank if it is safe to do so
+- If you see damage to the lines or if your tank has shifted position, turn off the main gas supply valve to your tank as long as it is safe to do so.

 - Whether it’s for repairs, renovations or landscaping projects, contact your municipality before beginning any digging or excavating projects.